CommonAccord/Cmacc-NFP/Doc/NFP/MO/Operating/SingleMember/Form/Operating_01.md

 6.5.Ti=Liability for Company Debts and Obligations

-6.5.sec=The {Member\Member_and_the_Manager} shall not be personally liable for any of the expenses, liabilities, or obligations of the Company except to the extent expressly provided in an agreement executed by the Member there evidencing his her its their agreement to be personally liable for such expenses, liabilities, or obligations.
+6.5.sec=The {Member/Member_and_the_Manager} shall not be personally liable for any of the expenses, liabilities, or obligations of the Company except to the extent expressly provided in an agreement executed by the Member there evidencing his her its their agreement to be personally liable for such expenses, liabilities, or obligations.

 6.6.Ti=Company Obligations

-6.6.sec=To the extent this Agreement imposes duties and obligations upon the Company, the {Member\Manager} and {Member\Manager.his/her} successors-in-interest shall take such actions or cause the Company to take such actions as may be necessary or appropriate to cause the Company to fulfill its duties and obligations hereunder; PROVIDED, HOWEVER, nothing in this Section shall be construed to relieve or expand any obligation of the Member as set forth in this Agreement.
+6.6.sec=To the extent this Agreement imposes duties and obligations upon the Company, the {Member/Manager} and {Member/Manager.his/her} successors-in-interest shall take such actions or cause the Company to take such actions as may be necessary or appropriate to cause the Company to fulfill its duties and obligations hereunder; PROVIDED, HOWEVER, nothing in this Section shall be construed to relieve or expand any obligation of the Member as set forth in this Agreement.

 6.=[Z/ol/6]